farandal/excercise/README.md

 * Acceptance Criteria:

-1. Accepts parameters for User ID, Product ID, Rating, Comment \n
+1. Accepts parameters for User ID, Product ID, Rating, Comment
-2. User ID must exist, and must be for a user with type "Customer" \n
+2. User ID must exist, and must be for a user with type "Customer"
 3. Should perform basic validation and return a descriptive error message if validation fails\n

 * Technical acceptance criteria:

-1. RESTful web service that uses JSON as message format \n
+1. RESTful web service that uses JSON as message format
-2. No authentication required \n
+2. No authentication required

 ##FRONTEND User Cases